abettadapur/TumblrExtension/README.md

 ###Current bugs

 * Only displays on first set of posts loaded into the Dashboard/Queue/Like folder.
-Does not work for infinite-scroll pagination
+Does not work for infinite-scroll pagination.

 ###Future goals

 * To open the ‘reblog from source’ panel on the Dashboard without losing your current place on the Dashboard.
-(Currently opens in another page and restarts the Dashboard, much like Tumblr’s reblog feature circa-2012)
+(Currently opens in another page and restarts the Dashboard, much like Tumblr’s reblog feature circa-2012.)

-Developed by [Alex Bettadapur](http://http://alex.bettadapur.com/ and Sara Cagle) and [Sara Cagle](http://saracagle.com) ([Dodri0](http://dodri0.tumblr.com) at [Tumblr.com](http://tumblr.com))
+Developed by [Alex Bettadapur](http://http://alex.bettadapur.com/) and [Sara Cagle](http://saracagle.com) ([Dodri0](http://dodri0.tumblr.com) at [Tumblr.com](http://tumblr.com))